joker-b/botzo/_posts/2006-10-24-ChartThrob-A-Tool-for-Printing-Digital-Negatives.md

 layout: post
 title: "ChartThrob: A Tool for Printing Digital Negatives"
 categories: [GearHead]
-tags: [Tools,Analog,Film,Digital,Darkroom,Printing, Scanning, Photoshop, Education]
+tags: [Tools,Analog,Film,Digital,Darkroom,Printing, Scanning, Photoshop, Education, Books]
 markdown: kramdown
 ---
 ![The ChartThrob Chart]({{ 'https://www.botzilla.com/blog/pix2007/CT107.jpg' | absolute_url }}){: .align-center }

-_Updated Jan 2019_
+_Updated May 2022_

-In 2006, at a <a href="http://www.pacificartleague.org/">Pacific At League</a> meeting, I met <a href="http://www.luminaryarts.com/">Thomas Howard,</a> and saw how he was using charts to hand-profile his process to make <a href="http://luminaryarts.com/Reference/Articles/PPDN/">digital negatives for platinum-process contact printing.</a>
+In 2006, at a <a href="http://www.pacificartleague.org/">Pacific At League</a> meeting, I met platinum printer Thomas Howard, and saw how he was using charts to hand-profile his process to make <a href="https://www.photrio.com/forum/threads/digital-negatives-for-alternative-process.183253/"><strong>large-format digital negatives for any alternative-process contact prints.</strong></a>

-I figured this labor-intensive process could be automated, so: I automated it, and made a tool called <a href="https://www.botzilla.com/blog/archives/ChartThrob.jsx"><strong><em>ChartThrob,</em></strong></a> which runs right inside _Adobe Photoshop._ It's available for public, free-for-everyone <s>ab</s>use.
+I figured this expensive (sometimes >$20/print in materials) and labor-intensive process could be automated, so: I automated it.The result is a tool called <a href="https://www.botzilla.com/blog/archives/ChartThrob.jsx"><strong><em>ChartThrob,</em></strong></a> which runs right inside _Adobe Photoshop._ It's available for public, free-for-everyone <s>ab</s>use.

 <!--more-->